Immunization Delivery for Pharmacists

 Participants will be required to pass (70% or better) a 38-point mid-term quiz released the second week of the activity and a 24-point final quiz released the fourth week of the activity.
 Participants are required to pass both quizzes prior to attending the live portion of this activity.

-The live program will provide an additional 4 hours of instruction and will include additional case discussions, an overview of injection technique, hands-on experience with injection technique and question and answer opportunities with the course instructor.
+The live program will provide additional instruction and will include additional case discussions, an overview of injection technique, hands-on experience with injection technique and question and answer opportunities with the course instructor.
 All participants will demonstrate appropriate injection technique to an instructor prior to completion of the program.

 Prior to receiving their statement of credit, all participants must produce documentation of CPR or BLS certification.
 CPR/BLS does not need to be completed prior to the live program.
 However, the statement of credit will be held until the documentation is provided.